 Our challenging trips are exactly that – challenging!
 These trips are designed for guests in excellent physical condition, who have a strong spirit of adventure.

-The Dolomites offer both excellent road and mountain biking.
-There are plenty of steeps and passes to ascend – a stage of the Giro di Italia has taken place here in many years, after all! – as well as flat meandering trails that will take you from charming town to charming town, or up to the boarder with Austria!
+The Dolomite Mountains offer excellent road biking.
+There are plenty of steeps and passes to ascend – the mountain stage of the Giro di Italia race takes place here most years!
+But don’t worry – it’s not all uphill – there are also lots of flat meandering trails that will take you from charming town to charming town, or north to the border with Austria!

 Trail Running in the Dolomites ranges from a leisurely jog through a high altitude meadow, to runs with dramatic vertical gains and losses.
 With hundreds (thousands?) of miles of well-marked trails in the Dolomites, you get to choose just how hard (or easy) you want to go!